Evaluating the Reversal Curse in Model Editing: Conclusion Limitation

 We study bidirectional language model editing to assess if edited LLMs can recall the editing knowledge bidirectionally.
-A metric of \emph{reversibility} is introduced and a benchmark dubbed as BAKE is constructed.
-We find that current editing methods just simply memorize the newly injected knowledge via hard encoding, which are far from fully understanding.
-To mitigate the \emph{reversal curse}, BIRD is proposed to enhance the association of new facts along both the forward and backward relations via a set of editing objectives.
-Experiments on four LLMs of different sizes demonstrate that the proposed editing method not only improves the generalization ability when recalling the editing facts in the direction of editing, but also achieves highly promising performance in the reverse direction of editing.
-We hope our work can facilitate future research on developing bidirectional language model editing.
+A metric of \emph{reverse generalization} is introduced and a benchmark dubbed BAKE is constructed.
+Our experiments reveal that most existing methods suffer serious deficiencies when evaluated in the reverse direction, often relying on hard-coded memorization rather than true understanding.
+We further analyze the causes of this phenomenon through three perspectives.
+Our findings indicate that while ICL can mitigate the reversal curse to some extent, it lacks continuity, is constrained by the context window length, and may lead to hallucinations.
+Therefore, combining the strengths of ICL with other editing methods holds promise for developing new editing paradigms.
+We hope our work will contribute to advancing future research in bidirectional language model editing.

 There are several limitations to our work.
-Firstly, although the performance of RJS is improved by BIRD, it still does not perform well in RQS.
-Developing more efficient bidirectional editing methods is an important direction for future research.
+First, although the in-context learning mechanism has shown potential in alleviating the 'reversal curse,' it still falls short of achieving robust and long-term bidirectional editing.
+Developing a more efficient bidirectional editing method with continuous learning capabilities and reduced hallucinations is a crucial direction for future research.
 Secondly, this work focuses on factual knowledge, but we have not investigated other types of learned beliefs, such as logical, spatial, or numerical knowledge.
-Thirdly, our research focuses on autoregressive models, and further exploration is needed for non-autoregressive models.
-Finally, this work uses editing methods that modifying parameters of models, while the performance of methods that preserve model parameters remains to be explored.
+Finally, our research focuses on autoregressive models, and further exploration is needed for non-autoregressive models.